Loompanics: Company history

 Loompanics was in business for nearly 30 years.
 Its publisher and editor was Michael "Mike" Hoy who started Loompanics Unlimited in East Lansing, Michigan, in 1975.
 In 1982 he moved the business to Port Townsend, Washington, where his friend and fellow publisher R. W. Bradford had earlier relocated.

 In January 2006, Loompanics announced that it was going out of business, and that it was selling off its inventory.
 In the spring of 2006, Paladin Press announced that it acquired the rights to 40 titles previously published or sold by Loompanics, including the works of Claire Wolfe, Eddie the Wire, and other popular Loompanics authors.

 Market position

 In addition to Loompanics' large annual catalog of all its stock, Loompanics regularly mailed its customers a thinner quarterly supplement featuring a selection of books interspersed with articles about government propaganda and conspiracies, and/or underground resistance.
-The addressing side of the cover included a World War II American graphic of an eagle carrying a stack of volumes and the slogan, "Our men want books!"
+The large, therefore, costly $5 catalog was never free in the US unless accompanied by a paid order.
+The catalog was also offered internationally for a price determined by country of delivery.
+The cost, if any, for the quarterly supplements has yet to be confirmed historically by any voluntary open source contributors.[details/clarification welcome] The addressing side of the cover included a World War II American graphic of an eagle carrying a stack of volumes and the slogan, "Our men want books!"